Ninja: Ninja stereotypes in theatre

 In Sakura doki onna gyoretsu, this onnagata is attended by three kuroko.

 In Nise Murasaki Inaka Genji, Ashikaga Mitsuuji is approached unknowingly by a ninja.

 Two prints depicting kabuki plays.
 In Japanese theatre, ninja are often dressed as kuroko, stagehands in black suits, to make their attacks seem more surprising.
 This practice gave rise to their stereotypical black outfits.

-Many ubiquitous stereotypes about ninja were developed within Edo theatre.
+Many ubiquitous stereotypes about ninjas were developed within Edo theatre.
 These include their black clothing, which was supposed to imitate the outfits worn by kuroko, stagehands meant to be ignored by the audience; and their use of shuriken, which was meant to contrast with the use of swords by onstage samurai.
 In kabuki theatre, ninja were "dishonorable and often sorcerous counterparts" to samurai, and possessed "almost, if not outright, magical means of camouflage."